 The time-to-live (TTL) value that you set for your records, which is specified in seconds, controls the DNS resolver's cache.
 For example, if you set a TTL value of 86400 (the number of seconds in 24 hours), the DNS resolvers are instructed to cache the records for 24 hours.
 Some DNS resolvers ignore the TTL value or use their own values, which can delay the full propagation of records.

 If you are planning for a change to services that requires a narrow window, you might want to change the TTL to a shorter value before making your change.
 This approach can help reduce the caching window and ensure a quicker change to your new record settings.
 After the change, you can change the value back to its previous TTL value to reduce load on the DNS resolvers.

 To get started using Cloud DNS, see the Quickstart.

-To register and set up your domain, see the Setting up a domain using Cloud DNS tutorial.
+To register and set up your domain, see the Set up a domain using Cloud DNS tutorial.

 To learn about API client libraries, see Samples and libraries.

-To find solutions for common issues that you might encounter when using Cloud DNS, see Troubleshooting.
+To find solutions for common issues that you might encounter when using Cloud DNS, see Troubleshoot.